 Ari Hahn Peace Awards

-Travel grants for participation in a peace project or conference in this country or elsewhere.
+These grants are for projects in this country or elsewhere.
 This designation is for people with a demonstrated record of serious peace activism.

 PAX is usually faced with more outstanding applications than it can fund.
 Through the Ari Hahn Peace Awards, the program will be able to select more applicants, and offer larger grants consonant with the projects offered.